woobottle/woobottle/README.md

 ### Hi there 👋

-- 🔭 I worked at INSOMENIA
+- 🔭 I worked at Doctornow
 - 🌱 I’m currently learning Javascript, React
 - 📫 How to reach me: dkrnfls@gmail.com